whitneyburton/portfolios/students/1606-back/david-davydov/template.md

 ### Rubric Scores

 * **A: End-of-Module Assessment**: 3
+Student achieved a "3" or better on each category of the assessment

 * **B: Individual Work & Projects**: 3
+Student demonstrates commitment and growth in their work through satisfactory evaluations of each project or a clearly upward-sloping trend.

 * **C: Group Work & Projects**: 3
+Student fully participates in their group work to facilitate group harmony while achieving consistently satisfactory results.

 * **D: Community Participation**: 3
+Student participates in required activities and does at least one or two above-and-beyond supports of the community.

 * **E: Peer & Instructor Feedback**: 3
+Student consistently delivers meaningful feedback for peers and implements strategies to improve themselves in response to feedback.

 ### Notes